 At UNSW School of Art & Design we look for creative talent.
 As such, some students are admitted solely on their ATAR and some are identified by demonstrating their creative potential by preparing and submitting a portfolio of art, design, media or written work.

 If you have a sufficient ATAR you can gain entry into our programs, by applying directly through UAC.

-After all, UNSW Art & Design is about great art, design and ideas.
-Submitting a portfolio can boost your chances of admission to Australia’s leading faculty of art and design.
+After all, UNSW School of Art & Design is about great art, design and ideas.
+Submitting a portfolio can boost your chances of admission to Australia’s leading school of art and design.

 Tips, Tricks & Frequently Asked Questions

-- Who can submit a portfolio for entry to UNSW Art & Design?
+- Who can submit a portfolio for entry to UNSW School of Art & Design?

 - I want to do a double degree with another Faculty.
 Do I need to submit a portfolio?

 - Why do I need to provide a portfolio?